 140. On receipt of nomination dossiers from States Parties, the Secretariat will acknowledge receipt, check for completeness and register them.
 The Secretariat will forward complete nomination dossiers to the relevant Advisory Bodies for evaluation.
-The Secretariat will also make available the electronic format of the main text of the nomination dossiers to the Members of the Committee on the World Heritage Centre's website.
+The Secretariat will also make available the electronic format of the main text of the nomination dossiers on the World Heritage Centre's website.
 If necessary, the Advisory Bodies will request additional information from the State(s) Party(ies), which will be submitted to and registered by the World Heritage Centre.
 The timetable for registration and processing of nomination dossiers is detailed in Paragraph 168.